Red Bull RB11: Season summary

 Renault countered with their own threat to pull out of Formula One as an engine supplier if its reputation continued to be damaged or was otherwise not profitable to the company.
 Red Bull had targeted the Spanish Grand Prix where it would make a step forward on performance due to multiple aerodynamic upgrades, but in the end no results had come thus far as both drivers still finished a lap down on Mercedes and Ferrari.
 Renault quoted that past glories may have led to present woes with both Red Bull and Renault struggling with power unit reliability and aerodynamic upgrades.
 Ultimately, the team slumped to 4th place in the Constructors' Championship, with no wins for the first time since 2008.
 The team's best place was 2nd place each for Kvyat at Hungary and Ricciardo at Singapore on the tracks which suited more to the aerodynamics of the car rather than outright speed.
 Overall, the chassis proved to be at most on par with the dominant Mercedes team, but the engine proved to be a letdown to the car's performance.

+Sponsorhip and livery

+In the shakedown held at the beginning of February 2015 on the Jerez de la Frontera circuit, the RB11 did not take to the track in the traditional blue colour of the Red Bull team but with a special black and white "zebra" livery which earned it the nickname CamoBull, designed to camouflage the shapes and technical details of the bodywork from the eyes of the competition.

+The final livery, officially presented on March 2, does not differ from that seen on the previous Austrian single-seaters, but shows the novelty of a more marked use of purple (especially on the side panels and the cockpit) alongside the blue.
+The gray, red and blue stripes are eliminated.
+The Red Bull brand now stands out large on the sides of the cockpit with slightly inclined characters.
+The Exness sponsor makes its appearance on the sides of the cockpit.